how to reduce costs of shipping blood samples

 Any opportunity to reduce the costs of shipping frozen blood samples is limited given the need to maintain a continuous cold chain and to protect the material from excessive exposure.

-Dried Blood Spotting (DBS)
+Dried Capillary Blood Sampling

 However, medical scientists have identified a cost saving opportunity for managing remote blood sampling.
 Microsampling, or the drawing of blood droplets, can provide reliable clinical results.